16th March 2019 - 29th June 2019

 The exhibition ‘A Life in Colour: The Art of Doris Hatt’ is being produced in association with the Court Gallery.

 It is open at the Museum of Somerset, Taunton, from 16 March to 29 June.

 The charge for this exhibition is Pay What You Think.

 Doris’s modernist approach extended beyond her work as an artist.
 Read more about her revolutionary spirit.Find Out More

 Two books are being published about Doris’s life and work.
-Coming soon on the Court Gallery websiteBuy Books
+Find them on the Court Gallery websiteBuy Books

 Dates and locations